 To help Victorians take control of their energy bills and tackle climate change, the State Government is providing a rebate on residential solar PV systems.
-Currently the rebate is $2,225 and will be reduced to $1,888 as of January 2020.
+Currently the rebate is $1,888.
 To check your eligibility and find out more visit Solar Victoria.

 To further reduce the up-front cost of solar panel (PV) systems, you may be eligible to apply for an interest-free loan equivalent to the amount of your rebate.

 CLICK HERE to find out more and to see if you qualify.